 This is the process through which end users request services from IT.
 These requests can be very simple, such as a new laptop, or a more complex set of “bundled” services, such as equipping a new employee.
 Where the service request could comprise multiple hardware items (e.g. laptop, phone, etc.) as well as access permissions and software installations among other things.Here @SteveBMorgan provides his advice on how to build an effective service request process and how to overcome common challenges associated with it #SIAM #ITSM Click To Tweet

 In a traditional monolithic sourcing model, or one where IT services are all sourced from a single internal provider, these requests are relatively simple to set up and execute.
-However, in a SIAM model, they can become more complex, due to several factors:
+However, in a SIAM model, the service request process can become more complex, due to several factors:

 - Different services from different suppliers may need to be integrated to form the bundles such as the one described above.

 - There may be numerous steps involved in the approval of the request which will need to be orchestrated ahead of submitting it to the supplier(s) work queue(s).

 - There may be numerous fulfillment steps, some of which are serial, and others are parallel.

 How to tackle these challenges with the service request process

 We recently worked with two clients who both had a similar challenge – how to build an effective service request catalog in their IT service management (ITSM) tool.
 To deliver this work, we followed a tried and tested approach which includes:

 - Mapping the workflow for each request type by identifying the following requirements: